 You don't get all that much live TV, however.
 Unlike the Now TV Smart Box, there's no Freeview tuner built in, so your live options are limited to Sky channels, iPlayer... and that's about it.

-There's also no Netflix or Amazon Prime Video.
-But then Amazon doesn't offer Now TV on its Fire TV devices, though it does offer Netflix.
+As of October 2018, Now TV now offers Netflix, though there's still no Amazon Prime Video.
+But then Amazon doesn't offer Now TV on its Fire TV devices, though it too offers Netflix.

 Now TV's passes do offer a wealth of content, however.
 As well as new series, there are hundreds of box sets of classic series like 'The Sopranos' and 'Boardwalk Empire'.
 Sky has the lion's share of live Premier League matches (and will retain them for the foreseeable future), and Sky Cinema serves up a new premier every day.
 There's a ton of kids' shows too.